ccao-data/people/.github/ISSUE_TEMPLATE/onboard-internal.md

 ## Working Remotely

-The CCAO Data Department is currently working on a hybrid schedule.
+The CCAO Data Department works on a hybrid schedule.
 We are in-office on Wednesday and Thursday and remote the rest of the week.
-Interns are encourage to spend at least one day per week in-office with the team.
+Interns are encouraged to spend at least one day per week in-office with the team.

 ## Hardware and Software

 You will be issued a CCAO laptop as part of your onboarding.
 This laptop has all the software you need pre-installed.
-When working remotely, you can take your CCAO laptop home OR use a personal machine.
-You will need to use the [VPN](#vpn) to connect to CCAO resources while not in the office.
+When working remotely, you will need to use the [VPN](#vpn) to connect to CCAO resources while not in the office.

-If using a personal machine, you will need to install the following tools for communication and accessing internal resources:

-- [ ] [Teams](https://products.office.com/en-us/microsoft-teams/download-app) - Main CCAO communications method
-- [ ] A web browser of your choice

-If you're not using a personal machine, or already have the necessary tools installed, please check the boxes above.

 ## Server Setup